Listed here are some sports card sites I regularly visit

 This is the website for Blow Out Cards, a company that sells cheap wax.
 They have an excellent collector's forum with great info on card shows and a card shop locator.

 Website that lists card shows in USA and Canada.
-They are kind enough to list my monthly show at the Clarion in Milwaukee.
+They are kind enough to list my monthly show in Milwaukee.